Funnels 2.0

 Overview

-Funnels show users' progress through defined paths in your app and pinpoint where they drop off between steps.
-Funnels are a series of events a user performs in a particular order.
+Funnels are a series of actions that a user performs in a particular order.
+They show users' progress through defined paths in your app and identify where they drop off between steps.

-A typical example is a user onboarding flow, where a user progresses from the app's initial launch through activities such as registration, profile completion, and orientation.
-Another example is a purchase flow, where a user progresses through a shopping cart experience to a purchase event.
+A typical example is a user onboarding sequence, where a user progresses from the app's initial launch through activities such as registration, profile completion, and orientation.
+Another example is a purchase sequence, where a user progresses through a shopping cart experience to complete a purchase.

 📘